feeleen/EDisclosureMonitor/README.md

 Program is parsing user-specified public web pages each 10 sec, so you don't need to purchase subscription to access their Rest API service.

 When information matches specified regular expression - a sound is played and file archive with financial report downloaded, extracted and pdf file opened.
-This program also helpful if you want quickly open specific fin. report file of a favorite companies directly from disclosure server
+This program also helpful if you want quickly open specific fin. report files of a favorite companies directly from disclosure server

 ![Screenshot](https://i.snipboard.io/cAfVvP.jpg)